Aliases for NAT8B Gene

 Previous GeneCards Identifiers for NAT8B Gene

 The protein encoded by this gene is highly similar to the N-acetyltransferase 8 (NAT8) gene product, which is a kidney and liver protein with homology to bacterial acetyltransferases involved in drug resistance.
 This gene is localized on chromosome 2 in the vicinity of the NAT8 gene and may represent a pseudogene of NAT8.
 This gene contains two polymorphic nonsense mutations that disrupt the active site of the protein.
 The full-length product of this gene contains a complete acetyltransferase domain and is identical in length to NAT8. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NAT8B Gene

-NAT8B (N-Acetyltransferase 8B (GCN5-Related, Putative, Gene/Pseudogene)) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and RNA Polymerase I Promoter Opening.
+NAT8B (N-Acetyltransferase 8B (Putative, Gene/Pseudogene)) is a Protein Coding gene.
+Among its related pathways are Transport to the Golgi and subsequent modification and Phase II conjugation.
 GO annotations related to this gene include N-acetyltransferase activity and lysine N-acetyltransferase activity, acting on acetyl phosphate as donor.
 An important paralog of this gene is NAT8.